MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This control focuses on having a security expert review code to identify potential security flaws.
 This helps find security issues that are hard to automate detections for.

-This can be performed by a peer on the same developer team with application security expertise, a security champion within the organization, an application security expert from central app security team, or an external party.
+This review could be performed by: a peer on the same team with application security expertise, a security champion within the organization, an application security expert from central app security team, or an external party.

-This must always be a separate person from the developer who wrote the code.
-This should be done as a separate activity after automated code analysis is complete.
+This review must always be a separate person from the developer who wrote the code.
+This review should be done as a separate activity after automated code analysis is complete.

-Temporary Minimum: This is recommended for this profile
+Temporary Minimum: This control is recommended for this profile
-Standard: This is recommended for this profile
-High Security: This is required for all high security applications and often involves multiple individual experts.
+Standard: This control is recommended for this profile High Security: This control is required for all high security applications and often involves multiple individual experts.

 ### Credential and secret scanning